yandex-cloud/yc-solution-library-for-security/auditlogs/export-k8s-to-s3/README.md

 Prerequisites:
 - ✅ Cluster of Managed K8s.
 - ✅ Terraform
-- ✅ Ask cloud support for an alpha flag "LOGS_ALPHA"
+- ✅ Ask cloud support or your architect for an alpha flag "TRIGGERS_CLOUD_LOGS_ALPHA"

 ##
 1) If you doing this from Russia just create the file and fill it out like this to use yandex network mirror: